fpsthirty/poe2-lootfilter/README.md

 ## Basic principles of this project:
 1. 💯 <ins>Pick everything you see on the ground, on any area level</ins>.
 At AreaLevel *1+ / 65+ / 71+ / 75+* you see fewer and fewer items that have str- & dex-requirements on them and other useless items for your class. <br> **Characters of level 90+**: check out the "Endgame custom rules" section to apply additional rules for hiding potentially excessive items.
-2. 🖋️ <ins>Minimalism for equipment styles</ins>: ~99% of the equipment is garbage that doesn't deserve much custom styling, but you'll see a colorful 🎨 design of currency, map-specific items etc.
+2. 🖋️ <ins>Minimalism for equipment styles</ins>: ~99% of the equipment is garbage that doesn't deserve much custom styling, <br>but you'll see a colorful 🎨 design of currency, map-specific items etc.
 Special equipment stylization applies in four cases:
    - for the best bases of the corresponding slot, on which the maximum affix tier *(itemLevel 81–82)* can be generated;
    - for some infrequent items on low-level characters: jewelry, belts, and Chiming staff;